gatteoelmo/tongue-RESTApi/README.md

 - **Get All Posts**
   - Endpoint: /posts/
   - Method: GET
-  - Description: Retrieves a list of all posts, with an option to minify the results.
+  - Description: Retrieves a list of all posts, in ordwer of creation date.
 - **Search Posts**
-  - Endpoint: /posts/search
+  - Endpoint: /posts/bydate/{date}
   - Method: GET
-  - Description: Searches for posts based on criteria like post and interaction dates, user city, etc.
+  - Description: Searches for posts based on a specific date.
 - **Get Post by ID**
   - Endpoint: /posts/{id}
   - Method: GET
   - Description: Retrieves a single post by its ID, with an option to minify the results.
 - **Update Post by ID**
   - Endpoint: /posts/{id}
-  - Method: PUT
+  - Method: PATCH
-  - Description: Updates the details of an existing post.
+  - Description: Updates the details of an existing post, only if you are the owner.
 - **Delete Post by ID**
   - Endpoint: /posts/{id}
   - Method: DELETE
-  - Description: Deletes a post from the database.
+  - Description: Deletes a post from the database, only if you are the owner.

 #### Interactions